Description

 Bible Story Activities:

-- Eat animal crackers while reading Noah's Ark.
+- Eat animal crackers while reading the story of Noah's Ark.

 - Gather stuffed animals to sit with you as you read.